In this article:

 - Medications which were prescribed are indicated by a printer icon to the far right of the drug name.

-- Medications which were added without prescribing will not show a printer icon.
+- Medications which were saved as existing medications for a patient, without prescribing will not show a printer icon.

 To reprint a previous prescription, simply click the print icon.